KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a server is too busy to accept a message.

-    [System.ServiceModel.ServerTooBusyException]::New("a server is too busy to accept a message.")
+    throw [System.ServiceModel.ServerTooBusyException]::New("a server is too busy to accept a message.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ServiceModel.ServerTooBusyException.aspx)